 You can never have enough bird feeders.
-Learn about the different feeders available, and make plans to add a new one to attract more birds.
+Learn about the different types of bird feeders available, and make plans to add a new one to your yard.

 You can find many different types of suet feeders, including the classic cage design or the cage attached to a vertical wooden platform, giving woodpeckers a place to prop with their tails.
 Suet feeders also attract nuthatches, chickadees, wrens and jays.
 Here’s how to make your own suet.

-To attract orioles, tanagers, grosbeaks and catbirds, look for feeders that hold fruit like oranges, grape jelly and apples.
+To attract orioles, tanagers, grosbeaks and catbirds, look for fruit feeders that hold oranges, grape jelly and apples.
 These are great feeders to experiment with, especially in spring and fall, when you’ll see the most migrants.
 Fruit feeders may also attract butterflies.

 Fill tube feeders with sunflower seed or safflower seed to attract many birds, including Northern cardinals, tufted titmice, house finches, chickadees, and grosbeaks.
 To deter squirrels and bully birds like grackles, look for tube feeders that have a weighted contraption that closes off seed access for larger birds and squirrels.

 Often a tube shaped, nyjer feeders hold the special tiny black thistle seed that American goldfinches love.
-Some nyjer feeders are a simple mesh sock, while others are made with metal or solid plastic.
+Some types of nyjer bird feeders are a simple mesh sock, while others are made with metal mesh or solid plastic.
 You can even get nyjer feeders that are several feet long, holding dozens of goldfinches at a time.

 The classic hopper feeder is usually covered with a roof and enclosed on all four sides.
-It’s common to find these feeders in the shape of a house or a barn.
-Sometimes you can even find options with suet feeders on either end.
+It’s common to find these types of bird feeders in the shape of a house or a barn.
+Sometimes you can even find hopper feeders with suet cake holders on either end.
 While they typically don’t deter squirrels, hopper feeders do protect seed from rain and snow.
 Larger birds such as woodpeckers, grosbeaks and mourning doves frequently visit them.
 Learn how to clean bird feeders.